 Vaalvi (Termite), written by Mokashi and Madhugandha Kulkarni, was released on January 13.
 With just four principal characters – played by Swwapnil Joshi, Anita Date-Kelkar, Subodh Bhave and Shivani Surve – and a narrative stripped of sentimentality or judgement, Mokashi and Kulkarni have crafted the very antithesis of the morality-laden crime thriller.

-The 54-year-old stage and film director is still to come to terms with Vaalvi’s golden run.
+The 54-year-old stage and film director is yet to come to terms with Vaalvi’s golden run.

 “I am still in shock,” Mokashi told Scroll during an interview over Zoom.
 “My play Mukkampost Bombilwadi became the biggest commercial success of 2001.
 We did some 500 shows.
 So forget Vaalvi, I am still in the shock of 2001.
 Certain things just click with the audience.
 You can’t plan your success.
 It is always about cinematic narrative – we don’t give this enough thought.”